Kingdom Hearts χ: Gameplay

-Kingdom Hearts χ is a role-playing video game set in the universe of Kingdom Hearts which includes original characters and locations as well as ones from Disney and Final Fantasy media properties.
-Before beginning, players create their own character.
-Players can customize the gender, hair, and clothing, and choose accessories themed after both Square Enix and Disney universes present in the Kingdom Hearts series.
-Story missions are unlocked by the player.
-After a certain amount of the available content has been completed, new story missions become available.
-Players navigate their surroundings by dragging their cursor across the screen.
-Players navigate different worlds, defeating monsters known as the Heartless.
-The base game is free to play, with optional microtransactions.
-Actions use up AP, which can be replenished by either waiting or by using potions, which can be earned or bought.
-Rare items such as special cards can also be purchased.
-Alongside the single-player mode, there is a multiplayer mode where teams of players take on Raid Bosses, gigantic Heartless with high HP.
+Kingdom Hearts χ was a role-playing video game set in the universe of Kingdom Hearts which includes original characters and locations as well as ones from Disney and Final Fantasy media properties.
+Before beginning, players created their own character.
+Players could customize the gender, hair, and clothing, and choose accessories themed after both Square Enix and Disney universes present in the Kingdom Hearts series.
+Story missions were unlocked by the player.
+After a certain amount of the available content had been completed, new story missions became available.
+Players navigated their surroundings by dragging their cursor across the screen.
+Players navigated different worlds, defeating monsters known as the Heartless.
+The base game was free to play, with optional microtransactions.
+Actions used up AP, which could be replenished by either waiting or by using potions, which could be earned or bought.
+Rare items such as special cards could also be purchased.
+Alongside the single-player mode, there was a multiplayer mode where teams of players take on Raid Bosses, gigantic Heartless with high HP.

-Enemies appear on-screen, and can be engaged by clicking on them.
-During the player's turn, three cards are randomly drawn from a deck of nine, each resulting in an attack.
-If the cards' combined strength and attached skills are insufficient to exhaust the enemy's HP, the heartless will counterattack.
-If the player survives this attack, or continues by spending additional AP, a new turn begins.
-Upon defeating an enemy, the player earns Lux (which unlocks rewards as it accumulates, but resets weekly), experience points (through which the player advances in level), and Munny (an in-game currency).
-The player also earns Fragments, cards based on the characters original to the Kingdom Hearts series and those from Disney and Final Fantasy franchises: the fragments are imbued with different properties depending on the character, such as physical or elemental strikes.
-Players can level up their cards to improve their attack and defense.
-Players can strengthen their Keyblade using materials found in each world, and new Keyblades are acquired as the story progresses.
-Each strengthens different types of cards; for example, Starlight is an all-around Keyblade offering boosts for Power-, Speed- and Magic-type cards, while the Snow White-inspired Treasure Trove is Power-type focused.
+Enemies would appear on-screen, and could be engaged by clicking on them.
+During the player's turn, three cards would be randomly drawn from a deck of nine, each resulting in an attack.
+If the cards' combined strength and attached skills were insufficient to exhaust the enemy's HP, the heartless would counterattack.
+If the player survived this attack, or continued by spending additional AP, a new turn would begin.
+Upon defeating an enemy, the player would earn Lux (which unlocked rewards as it accumulates, but resets weekly), experience points (through which the player advanced in level), and Munny (an in-game currency).
+The player would also earn Fragments, cards based on the characters original to the Kingdom Hearts series and those from Disney and Final Fantasy franchises: the fragments were imbued with different properties depending on the character, such as physical or elemental strikes.
+Players could level up their cards to improve their attack and defense.
+Players could strengthen their Keyblade using materials found in each world, and new Keyblades were acquired as the story progresses.
+Each strengthened different types of cards; for example, Starlight was an all-around Keyblade offering boosts for Power-, Speed- and Magic-type cards, while the Snow White-inspired Treasure Trove was Power-type focused.